Islandora/documentation/docs/user-documentation/resource-nodes.md

 another content type for generic repository objects that share a more general set of metadata fields.
 A resource node's content type is set on its creation and is immutable.
 The section on [metadata](metadata.md) describes in more detail how fields on Islandora objects work.

+Configuring fields (adding, editing, removing) is usually done through the Manage > Content types interface, as is described in the tutorial, [Create/Update a Content Type](content_types.md).

 Islandora has a notion of a _content model_, which is used to identify what type of content is being represented by a node (e.g. an image, a video, a collection of other items, etc...).
 This is done